-The police office will explain the directions of the Walk and Turn test and then demonstrate the motion of the test before asking the driver to repeat their actions.
+The police officer will explain the directions of the Walk and Turn test and then demonstrate the motion of the test before asking the driver to repeat their actions.
 The officer instructs the diver to place one foot in front of the other in a straight line with the heel of one foot touching the toes of the other.
 The office will ask the driver to take nine heel-to-toe steps, turn around and take another nine heel-to-toe steps back to the starting point.
 The officer is observing the drivers ability to follow instructions, their balance, failure to touch toes, the inability to walk a straight line, the use of their arms for balance, improper turning, and the incorrect number of steps.
 If the officer observes two or more failures, they will have probable cause to arrest the person for drunk driving.

 This test is highly problematic.
 For one thing, it assumes that the testee has a high degree of coordination and balance.
 Many people can't walk such a tight, straight line even when sober.
 The elderly, disabled, overweight and sick are especially disadvantaged.
 Vertigo, hypoglycemia and any number of other conditions affect balance and coordination, and could contribute to an unjust arrest.
 This test is designed as a “divided attention” device, meaning it forces drivers to focus both their mental and physical faculties at the same time.
 Not every driver is competent enough to do this with the required precision.
-Most important, police frequently fail to administer the test properly.
-Some mistake a police officer may make while administering the test include the failure to provide a straight line, not speaking the directions clearly or demonstrating the task at hand.
+Most importantly, the police frequently fail to administer the test properly.
+Some mistakes a police officer may make while administering the test include the failure to provide a straight line, not speaking the directions clearly or demonstrating the task at hand.
 They may also neglect to score the test properly and may administer it on an inappropriate surface such as soft, wet, slippery or uneven ground.

 This test serves essentially the same purpose as the walk and turn in its attempt to judge whether you can maintain balance and coordination while following instructions that focus your mental attention.
 As with the walk and turn, elderly people, people with certain illnesses and disabilities, people who are overweight and people with bad knees suffer a marked disadvantage in this test.
-When the officer asks you to perform this tests they are required to give you clear instructions and repeat the instructions if you are not 100% clear as to what it is they are instructing you to do.
+When the officer asks you to perform this test they are required to give you clear instructions and repeat the instructions if you are not 100% clear as to what it is they are instructing you to do.
 The instructions must also be given to you in your native language.

 Standardized Field Sobriety Test Challenges In New Jersey

 Their are many environmental factors that can influence your results during the standardized field sobriety tests such as temperature (excessive heat or cold) and inclement weather (high winds, rain or snow).
-If the ground which you are to perform the test is soft, wet, slippery or uneven, it can all make it difficult to walk a straight line heel to toe or stand on one leg for 30 seconds, as the SFST requires.
-When you are being given the direction for the test, did the officer speak in a clear voice and demonstrate each step?
+If the ground which you are to perform the test is soft, wet, slippery or uneven, it can make it difficult to walk a straight line heel to toe or stand on one leg for 30 seconds as the SFST requires.
+When you are being given the direction for the test did the officer speak in a clear voice and demonstrate each step?
 Medical conditions such as vertigo, bad knees and excessive weight, among many other conditions, can make it impossible to pass the field sobriety tests.